-The statue with the broken finger
+The statue with the broken finger (now fixed)

 If you happen to be a South African, you have probably walked past the statue of Andrew Murray in front of the Groote Kerk in Cape Town and wondered who that man was with his now broken forefinger in obvious preaching mode, as if proclaiming the Gospel to every passerby in Adderley Street.

 Well, that statue is of Andrew Murray (1828-1917), the great preacher, missionary statesman, promoter of women’s education, and prolific author of over 200 devotional works still avidly read today.